qvn/GitPages/_posts/2014-07-23-excel-tables-to-markdown-table-routine.md

 tags: [markdown, code, general]
 ---

 **Update**: The same day that I wrote this blog post I also discovered [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables).
 They allow import of CVS files as well as direct copy and paste tables which then get coverted to Markdown tables.
-That's a lot faster.
-Go there instead.
+That's a lot faster. **My routine below no longer works**.

 --------